TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 :label:  Rem:LeastSquares:LinearModel

-The parameters $c_1,c_2,\ldots,c_k$ that minimise the sum in Equation {eq}`Eq:LeastSquares:SumResidues` coincide with the least-squares solution of the linear system
+The parameters $c_1,c_2,\ldots,c_k$ that minimise the sum in Equation {eq}`Eq:LeastSquares:SumResidues` coincide with the least-squares solution to the linear system

 :::{math}
 :label: Eq:LeastSquares:DesignMatrix